Dracaena tamaranae

-Dracaena tamaranae, or drago de Gran Canaria, is a species of endemic plants of the island of Gran Canaria, related to the dragon tree, Dracaena draco, and other species of Dracaena from East Africa.
+Dracaena tamaranae, or drago de Gran Canaria, is a species of flowering plant endemic to the island of Gran Canaria, related to the dragon tree, Dracaena draco, and other species of Dracaena from East Africa.
 Since 1972, specimens of dragon tree have been identified in Gran Canaria with certain peculiarities.
 These were initially identified as specimens of Dracaena draco.
-However, a more detailed study and its cultivation allowed us to recognize that it was a different species.
-It was first described in 1998 by F. Marrero, A. Almeida, RS & Gonzalez-Martín.
+However, a more detailed study concluded that it corresponded to a new species.

 Description

 This dragon tree has rigid, ribbed leaves that are pointed towards the tip and of a more bluish and grayish color than those of D. draco.
 Its bearing is less dense and branched, reaching more than 8 meters in height.
 The bark is grayish-yellow and somewhat shiny.
 The whitish-green inflorescences are arranged in a branched inflorescence up to 80–100 cm long.
 The seeds are globose and slightly compressed, about 6–7 mm in diameter.

 It shows similarities with species from East Africa, such as Dracaena ombet and Dracaena schizantha, and from Arabia, such as Dracaena serrulata.
 It is believed that the species could have reached the Canary Islands during the Miocene period.